Graduate Scholarships

 Continuing Graduate Student Scholarship Application

-Additional graduate funding options can be found on the Graduate Funding and Scholarships page.
+These applications are managed by the Graduate College.
+Additional graduate funding options are available on the Graduate Funding and Scholarships page.

 Out-of-State graduate students may want to complete our Out-of-State Student Scholarship Application.
 Look below for more information on what you might be eligible for.

-This scholarship program has been designed to assist in funding American Indian students education at Northeastern State University.
-Those students eligible for the program will receive a non-resident tuition waiver scholarship for 100% of their non-resident tuition.
-Non-Resident tuition is $332.50 per hour, in addition to in-state tuition.
-Students are responsible for paying the in-state portion of their tuition which is $278.75 per credit hour.
+This scholarship program has been designed to assist in funding the education of American Indian students at Northeastern State University for their first master's degree.
+Students eligible for the program will receive a non-resident tuition waiver scholarship covering 100% of their non-resident tuition.
+Non-resident tuition is $352 per hour, in addition to in-state tuition.
+Students are responsible for paying the in-state portion of their tuition, which is $297.50 per credit hour.

 Eligibility Requirements: